-TANA Gallery Bookshelf is a gallery located inside a bookshelf, as the word "TANA" stands for the shelf in Japanese, at a small art studio/workshop Bigakko, one of the least snobby art spaces in Tokyo, in the Kanda district known as the town of bookstores.
+As the word "TANA" stands for "shelf" in Japanese, TANA Gallery Bookshelf is a gallery located inside a bookshelf in a small art studio/workshop Bigakko, one of the most liberal and least snobby art spaces in Tokyo, in the midst of Kanda district known as the town of publishers and second-hand bookstores.

-TANA Gallery Bookshelf is an independent gallery totally indifferent to commercialism, such as sensational hypes or pedantic critiques, yet commerce is possible without commercialism.
-Please feel free to be philanthrocapitalist and pay as much as you want anytime for any reason.
+As an independent philosopher-run art space TANA Gallery Bookshelf completely abandons commercialism, including sensational hypes and pedantic critiques, yet commerce is still possible without such sickening chores.
+Feel free to be our valued philanthrocapitalist by paying as much as you wish, anytime for any reason.

-TANA is normally unmanned except specially notified events (i.e., opening).
+TANA is normally unmanned except special events (e.g., opening reception).
 If you want gallery staff attendance, please come to the opening or contact us in advance.

 Dai 2 Fuji-Bldg.
 3F, 2-20 Kanda, Jinbou-cho Chiyoda-ku,